Serbia: Thousands rally in Belgrade for environmental causes | DW | 12.09.2021

 Banners in the city carried slogans such as "Rio Tinto go away."
 The protesters also temporarily blocked one of the major bridges in Belgrade.

-"Our demand is that the government of Serbia annul all obligations to Rio Tinto," protest organizer Aleksander Jovanovic said.
+"Our demand is that the government of Serbia annul all obligations to Rio Tinto," protest organizer Aleksandar Jovanovic said.

 The demonstrations were organized by 30 environmental organizations in Serbia.
 Over 100,000 people have endorsed a petition against the Rio Tinto mine.